nextflow-io/nextflow/CONTRIBUTING.md

     * *all other static imports*

 New files must include the appropriate license header boilerplate and the author name(s) and contact email(s) ([see for example](https://github.com/nextflow-io/nextflow/blob/e8945e8b6fc355d3f2eec793d8f288515db2f409/modules/nextflow/src/main/groovy/nextflow/Const.groovy#L1-L15)).

+You can use the [CodeNarc plugin](https://codenarc.org/codenarc-other-tools-frameworks.html) with your IDE of choice to check your code against some linting rules (defined in `.groovylint.json`).